zestic/communication-component/docs/database-migrations.md

 ## Overview

-This component uses Phinx for database migrations with a YAML configuration file (`phinx.yml`).
+This component uses Phinx for database migrations with a PHP configuration file (`phinx.php`).
 The migrations are located in the `db/migrations` directory.

 ## Running Migrations